m7a/lo-megasync/README.txt

 MDPC(https://lists.debian.org/debian-user/2013/08/msg00042.html).
 If you
 use MDPC, the package belongs to the ``raw'' category and the files should be in a directory called after the package name.

+_TODO Might want to switch to systemd to manage the different processes inside the container_